tencent-cloud-na/tencent-terraform-tutorial/docs/03-build-infra.md

 Please change the region to your target region, you can find Tencent Cloud region values [here](https://intl.cloud.tencent.com/document/product/213/6091).
 Also, please change the access key information to your own.

-You can find the source code discussed above under [src/simple](../src/simple) directory.
+You can find the whole set of source code discussed above under [src/simple](../src/simple) directory.

 ## Provision your first resource via terraform